 Measure G tax proceeds are not specifically pledged as security for the Bonds.
-However, Measure G proceeds are available to pay Rent, and the City currently expects to pay all or a portion of Rent under the Project Lease through 2030 from Measure G proceeds.
-Notwithstanding the foregoing, the City makes no assurances regarding the amount of Measure G revenues or the availability of Measure G revenues to pay Rent under the Project Lease.
+Although Measure G proceeds are available to pay Rent, the City currently expects to pay all or a portion of the rent that is payable under the lease agreement which secures the Police Bonds from Measure G proceeds.
+See the caption "INTRODUCTION-General."
+The City makes no assurances regarding the amount of Measure G revenues or the availability of Measure G revenues to pay Rent under the Project Lease.